jamesec/jamesec.github.io/o/ungoogled.md

 <span style="border-bottom:1px solid; border-bottom-color:#f55066;">If you rarely use an extension, disable it at `chrome://extensions/` and re-enable it when needed.</span> For example, I only enable the `Awesome Screen Recorder & Screenshot` extension when I want to capture a full-page screenshot of a webpage.

 - [uBlock Origin](https://chromewebstore.google.com/detail/cjpalhdlnbpafiamejdnhcphjbkeiagm)
-  - uBlock Origin - An efficient blocker for Chromium and Firefox.
+  - uBlock Origin - An efficient blocker.
 Fast and lean.
 - [Session Buddy](https://chromewebstore.google.com/detail/edacconmaakjimmfgnblocblbcdcpbko)
   - Session Buddy is a tab manager that can save all the tabs in your browser with a single click.
   - Settings → Other → Enable single-click close and delete
 - [SingleFile](https://chromewebstore.google.com/detail/mpiodijhokgodhhofbcjdecpffjipkle)
   - Save a complete page into a single HTML file.
   - Options → File format → self-extracting ZIP (universal)
-  - This is one example of how it can be used: [Best way to save your chat history with ChatGPT](s.htm?p=export_chatgpt)
+  - One example of how to use it: [Best way to save your chat history with ChatGPT](s.htm?p=export_chatgpt)
 - [Awesome Screen Recorder & Screenshot](https://chromewebstore.google.com/detail/nlipoenfbbikpbjkfpfillcgkoblgpmj)
   - I use this screenshot tool to capture full webpages.